GeoscienceAustralia/vaws/docs/source/ch04_use_GUI.rst

 Curves tab
 ^^^^^^^^^^

 The Curves tab shows curves in four sub-windows: Vulnerability, Fragility, Water Ingress, and Debris.
-The Vulnerability window shows a scatter plot of damage indices at each wind speed along with two fitted vulnerability curves, one of which is fitted to cumulative lognormal distribution function as :eq:`cdf_lognormal` and the other one is to cumulative Weibull distribution function as :eq:`cdf_weibull_oz`.
+The Vulnerability window shows a scatter plot of damage indices at each wind speed along with two fitted vulnerability curves, one of which is cumulative lognormal distribution function as :eq:`cdf_lognormal` and the other one is cumulative Weibull distribution as :eq:`cdf_weibull_oz`.
 The estimated parameter values are displayed at the top.

 .. math::